A frequently asked question from clients is if the utility costs are included in rentals.

 There are a few important things that you need to know:

 - The utility companies in Costa Rica bill by the month.
 BUT, the customer doesn’t receive the invoice until a month later.

-- Changing the utilities into someone else’s name is not as easy as it is in other countries.
+- Changing the utilities into someone else’s name is not as easy as in other countries.

 - You need to be a Costa Rican citizen or a resident to be able to acquire the connection of a utility.
 Only the Internet and Cable TV are an exception to that.

-- If the utility gets cut-off for non-payment, it can take days to get reconnected and only the customer can request this personally.
+- If the utility gets cut off for non-payment, it can take days to reconnect, and only the customer can request this personally.

 Short-term or vacation rentals

-The utility costs are ALWAYS included in the rent for short-term or vacation rentals.
+The utility costs are ALWAYS included in short-term or vacation rentals.

-It is impossible for a landlord to keep track of the utility costs for each individual tenant.
+A landlord can’t keep track of the utility costs for each tenant.
 Therefore, a percentage of the rent is used to cover these costs.

-Short-term in Costa Rica means for a couple of days, a week, a month or a couple of months.
+Short-term in Costa Rica means a couple of days, a week, a month, or a few months.
 It means anything shorter than a year.
 Renting for a year or more is a long-term rental.